Forvis, LLP: Baird, Kurtz & Dobson

-In 2021 BKD was named to INSIDE Public Accounting's (IPA) 2021 Best of the Best Accounting Firms list and is a Top-Scoring Best of the Best firm in 2021.
-This marks the firm's 11th consecutive year of being recognized as a Best of the Best firm and appearing on IPA's Top 100 Firms list.

-In 2022, BKD announced that it was merging with accounting firm Dixon Hughes Goodman, effective June 1, 2022.
-They announced a new name on April 28, 2022, choosing the name "Forvis," a combination of "Forward Vision."

 Initiatives

-BKD Foundation — The BKD Foundation was the firm's charitable arm.
-It aimed to enrich the communities BKD serves through financial donations and volunteerism.
-The foundation supported not-for-profit organizations of many types and sizes, including several BKD clients and organizations, with firm partners and employees serving in volunteer roles.
-The BKD Foundation made its first donation in 2000 and has contributed more than $14 million to date.
+FORVIS Foundation — The FORVIS Foundation was the firm's charitable arm.
+It aimed to enrich the communities FORVIS serves through financial donations and volunteerism.
+The foundation supported not-for-profit organizations of many types and sizes, including several FORVIS clients and organizations, with firm partners and employees serving in volunteer roles.
+The FORVIS Foundation made its first donation in 2000 and has contributed more than $14 million to date.

 SKY Initiative — SKY was a firmwide BKD initiative to emphasize and strengthen diversity that initially focused on attracting, retaining and developing women leaders in the firm.
 The goal of SKY was to identify and remove cultural barriers and biases that prevent employees from realizing their potential.

 Acquisitions

 Schmidt Westergard & Company, PLLC joined BKD January 16, 2022.
 Schmidt Westergard & Company, PLLC was a firm based in Mesa, Arizona.

 CampbellWilson joined BKD June 1, 2020.
 CampbellWilson was a firm based in Dallas, Texas.

 Teegardin & Associates CPAs joined BKD June 1, 2019.
 Teegardin was an Austin-based firm specializing in tax, accounting and family office services.